Best Health Insurance for Seniors & Retirees (2026 Plan Year)

 SENIOR HEALTH CARE COSTS: DO THE MATH

 Low premiums often result in high deductibles, which may not be ideal for seniors who need to visit the doctor regularly.
-Instead, seniors may want to opt for a policy with a higher premium, lower deductible and better coverage.
-This way, cost-sharing can begin sooner, benefiting people frequently seeking care.
+Seniors may want to opt for a policy with a higher premium, lower deductible and better coverage.
+This way, cost-sharing can begin sooner, benefiting people who frequently seek care.

 Best Health Insurance by State for Retirees

 Finding quality health insurance at 60 means balancing monthly costs with comprehensive coverage.
-The three best health insurance plans nationwide for 60-year-olds are:
+The three best health insurance providers among all states for 60-year-olds are:

 Your actual premium depends on your state, tobacco use, income level and household size.
 The best plan matches your expected health care needs with your budget.
 The table below shows each state's top-ranked health insurance plan for a typical 60-year-old, including monthly premiums and maximum out-of-pocket costs: